 Propane systems can last twice as long as electric heating systems while dispersing heat more evenly and at a fraction of the cost.
-Homeowners may also be able to reap additional rebate and other financial incentives when installing a propane heating system.
+Homeowners may also be able to reap additional rebates and other financial incentives when installing a propane heating system.

-An easy way to check for drafts and cold air currents is to use a very light object, like a feather or candle to check for air movement.
+An easy way to check for drafts and cold air currents is to use a very light object, like a feather or candle, to check for air movement.
 You can also use your sense of touch and hearing — run the back of your hand around your window and door frames to feel for cold breezes.
 You might also be able to hear subtle whistling or swooshing sounds of air coming through the cracks.

-A mobile home without skirting is at risk of hot water depletion since the pipes are under the home where air is colder and damper and therefore, more susceptible to freezing.
-Insulated skirting may be an important home improvement, offering peace of mind in not having to worry about pipes freezing.
-In general, skirting installation provides more energy efficiency and protection against harsh temperatures.
+A mobile home without skirting is at risk of hot water depletion since the pipes are under the home where the air is colder and damper and, therefore, more susceptible to freezing.
+Insulated skirting may be an essential home improvement, offering peace of mind and not having to worry about freezing pipes.
+Skirting installation generally provides more energy efficiency and protection against harsh temperatures.

-A clean-burning alternative to oil, there is no required boiler maintenance or dirty soot to clean up.
-To get the most out of your propane furnace, if you have a standard throwaway filter, replace it around once a month throughout the year.
+A clean-burning alternative to oil, there is no required boiler maintenance or dirty soot to clean up with propane.
+To get the most out of your propane furnace, if you have a standard throwaway filter, replace it once a month throughout the year.
 Make sure your furnace is off before changing the filter.

 Once changed, make sure the furnace door/panel is closed correctly.
 Higher efficiency air filters require less maintenance and can be replaced and cleaned.
 Make sure to vacuum up any debris, quickly done using your vacuum’s brush attachments.